Police and medics prosecuted for death of 23-year-old black man Elijah McClain

 Three police officers and two nurses will be prosecuted in Colorado for the death of Elijah McClain, the prosecutor’s office announced on Wednesday.
 This young man, black, died in 2019 after suffering a neck wrench during his arrest, before being forcibly injected with a powerful sedative.

-A popular jury has accepted various charges, including manslaughter, after examining the findings of a special investigation, opened at the request of the governor of this western American state in the face of the scandal caused by the death of the young man .
+A popular jury has retained various charges, including manslaughter, after examining the conclusions of a special investigation, opened at the request of the governor of this state of the American West in the face of the scandal caused by the death of the young man .

 “Each of the five defendants will face manslaughter and negligent homicide,” Colorado Attorney General Phil Weiser said at a press conference.